Cooper-Softdev/OddDuckProduck/README.md

 ## License

-MIT license, because I don't know what the others do.
+MIT LICENSE, because I don't know what the others do.